Keto Bulletproof Coffee

 MCT oil on counter

-I use a C8 MCT oil, which is the most concentrated form.
-It’s flavorless and odorless, so it disappears into the coffee completely.
-If you’re just starting out, coconut oil works as a substitute, but pure MCT oil gives you a stronger energy boost because the concentration of medium-chain fats is higher.
+Pure C8 is flavorless and odorless, so it disappears into the coffee completely.
+If you’re on a tight budget, coconut oil works as a substitute, but the energy boost from pure MCT oil is stronger because the concentration of medium-chain fats is higher (coconut oil is only about 55-65% MCTs).

 Ways to upgrade your cup